ecupaio/dcgffl/_womensplus-power-rankings/women-s-season-4-power-rankings-week-3.md

 permalink: /power-rankings/womensplus-season-4-power-rankings-week-three/
 date: 2024-09-27 11:15:00 -0400
 author: >-
+  Anonymous <3.
 One third of the season has passed and the tides have turned in the rankings.
 No one can achieve the perfect season with a herd of rushers sacking QBs left and right.
 We are looking forward to the start of double headers next week where the onslaught of questions regarding how long regulation play is, is neigh.
 season: 4
 week: 3
 rankings: